It's all the the planning

 1. Find some websites you like the look of that can be used as a discussion point.

-2. Collect all your assets so we can have a look at what you have, so we can set realistic expectations up front.
+2. Collect all your assets so we can have a look at what you have and be able to set realistic expectations up front.

 Once we can see everything you have available to you, we can guide you on the best approach.
 If you want big images but do not have your own, we can point you in the right direction to find some great generic images at the right price!